-Think about your unsaved family members, your neighbors, the people with whom you work and go to school.
-Think even about your worst enemy.
+Think about our unsaved family members, our neighbors, the people with whom we work and go to school.
+Think even about our worst enemy.
 If they die without Christ, they will perish forever.
-Have you warned them?
-Have you presented Christ to them with your gospel-saturated life and words?
+Have we warned them?
+Have we presented the gospel of Christ to them with our words and modeled it with our lives?
 Is it hard to be a faithful witness for our Savior?
 Yes!
-That's why even the apostle Paul himself prayed for words.
+Even the apostle Paul himself prayed for words, and so must we.

 What's more...

 B. Paul asked for courage.
 "Pray also for me, that whenever I open my mouth, words may be given me so that I will fearlessly make known the mystery of the gospel, for which I am an ambassador in chains.
 Pray that I may declare it fearlessly, as I should."
 The fact that Paul repeated the word fearlessly twice would indicate that one of our greatest foes as a gospel witness is fear.
-And the fact that he requested specific prayer for the courage to speak would indicate that through prayer we can overcome our fear.
+And the fact that he requested specific prayer for the courage to speak indicates that through prayer we can overcome our fear.

 I must say it again.
-I'm convinced that one of the main reasons we fail to pray as we ought is because we really don't believe we are at war.
+One of the main reasons we fail to pray as we ought is because we really don't believe we are at war.
 Listen to John Piper again: